 - You should normally be a UK-registered optometrist satisfying all legal requirements to be eligible to practise in the UK

-- You must have completed Module 1: OVM050 – Principles of Therapeutics and Module 2: OVM058 – Principles of Prescribing before you are able to start for this module
+- You must have completed Module 1: OVM050 – Principles of Therapeutics and Ideally, you should have either completed or be in the process of completing Module 2: OVM058 - Principle of Prescribing.

 English requirements